exercism/javascript/exercises/concept/lasagna-master/.docs/instructions.md

 To make sure the lasagna does not burn in the oven, you usually set a timer.
 But sometimes you forget about that.

-Write a function `cookingStatus` with that accepts the remaining time on the timer in minutes as parameter.
+Write a function `cookingStatus` with that accepts the remaining time on the timer in minutes as a parameter.
 The function has three possible results.

 - If the timer shows `0`, it should return `'Lasagna is done.'`.